mozilla-services/android-sync/docs/configuring-development-environment.rst

-The top-level scripts ``./check_headers.sh`` and ``./check_head_headers.sh`` check, respectively, that all source and test files, and uncommitted source and test files, correct headers.
+The top-level scripts ``./check_headers.sh`` and ``./check_head_headers.sh`` check, respectively, that all source and test files, and uncommitted source and test files, have correct headers.
 (Internally they both use ``./tools/check_headers.py``.)

 git hooks